-Billion Indians lack purchasing power: Industry report
+One billion Indians lack purchasing power: Industry report

 The report’s findings bolster the long-held view that India's post-pandemic recovery has been K-shaped, where the rich have got richer while the poor have lost purchasing power, reported the BBC.

-Income inequality in India has widened over decades, according to the BBC.
-The top 10% of earners now control 57.7% of the country’s income, up from 34% in 1990.
+Income inequality in India has widened over the decades.
+The top 10% of earners now control 57.7% of the country’s income, up from 34% in 1990, according to the World Inequality Report 2018 authored by economists Thomas Piketty and Lucas Chancel, among others.
 Meanwhile, the share of the bottom 50% has dropped from 22.2% to 15%.
 The richest 1% of Indians now hold 40.1% of the country’s total wealth, while the bottom 50% share a mere 6%.